Link Search Menu Expand Document

 The goals of this project are two fold:

-1. Develop and document strategies and techniques for testing Generative AI applications that eliminate nondeterminism, where feasible, and where not feasible, still allow us to write effective, repeatable and automatable tests.
+1. Develop and document strategies and techniques for testing generative AI applications that eliminate nondeterminism, where feasible, and where not feasible, still allow us to write effective, repeatable and automatable tests.
+This work also impacts architecture and design decisions.

 2. Publish detailed, reusable examples and guidance for developers and AI experts on these strategies and techniques.

-NOTE: This is very much a work in progress.
-This site will be updated frequently to reflect our current thinking, emerging recommendations, and reusable assets.
-Your contributions are most welcome!
+This is very much a work in progress.
+This content will be updated frequently to fill in TODO gaps, as well as updates to our current thinking, emerging recommendations, and reusable assets.
+Your contributions are needed and most welcome!

-See the Contributing page for information on how you can get involved.
-See the About Us page for more details about this project and the AI Alliance.
+See also About Us for more details about this project and the AI Alliance.

 Authors The AI Alliance Trust and Safety and Applications and Tools work groups.
 (See the Contributors)